400 sheets of paper

 8. Pay the individual personally but rather make checks payable to the trade or business name of the individual; and

-9. Combine his business operations in any way with the individual’s business, but instead maintains such operations as separate and distinct.
+9. Combine his business operation in any way with the individual’s business, but instead maintains such operations as separate and distinct.

 The independent contractor is obligated to pay federal and state income tax on any moneys paid pursuant to the contract-labor relationship.